ml-research/CLEVA-Compass/README.md

 For convenience, we provide two ways for practical future use of the CLEVA-Compass:

 1. We include an automated Python script to generate the CLEVA-Compass diagram.
-2. If you do not want to use Python to automatically generate the compass as described below, you can also base your compass on the supplied `cleva_flled.tex` example and modify the LaTeX source directly to your needs.
+2. If you do not want to use Python to automatically generate the compass as described below, you can also base your compass on the supplied `cleva_filled.tex` example and modify the LaTeX source directly to your needs.

 ## Create the CLEVA-Compass using Python